RhoInc/RStudioConf2019-ePoster/README.md

 Jeremy Wildfire presented the poster.
 You can reach him at jeremy_wildfire@rhoworld.com with questions or comments.
 The full author list (with github ids) is: Jeremy Wildfire (@jwildfire), Rebecca Krouse (@bzkrouse), Preston Burns (@pburnsdata), Ryan Bailey(@rtbailey), Spencer Childress (@samussiah), Susan Duke (@spduke), James Buchanan (@JimBuchanan), Xiao Ni (@xni7), Frank Harrell (@harrelfe)

 The safetyGraphics and safety-edish projects are maintained by the ASA Biopharm/DIA Safety Working Group’s Interactive Safety Graphics Taskforce, which combines stakeholders from across the pharmaceutical industry, including the FDA.
-All other work done by The Center for Interactive Data Visualization at Rho.
+All other work done by The Center for Interactive Data Visualization at [Rho](http://www.rhoworld.com/).
 All work is free and open source with an MIT License.
-Author Affiliations are as follows with an "*" indicating Safety Graphics Taskforce members:  J Wildfire (Rho*), Rebecca Krouse (Rho*), Preston Burns (Rho), Ryan Bailey (Rho), Spencer Childress (Rho), Susan Duke (FDA*), James Bucanan (Covilance*), Xiao Ni (Novartis*), Frank Harrell (Vanderbilt*)
+Author Affiliations are as follows with an astericks indicating Safety Graphics Taskforce members:  J Wildfire (Rho*), Rebecca Krouse (Rho*), Preston Burns (Rho), Ryan Bailey (Rho), Spencer Childress (Rho), Susan Duke (FDA*), James Bucanan (Covilance*), Xiao Ni (Novartis*), Frank Harrell (Vanderbilt*)